dustinpfister/blog_posts/_posts/lodash_property.md

 ## 1 - Basic example of \_.property

-\_.property can be used as a stand alone method, by calling it with a given path in string format it will then return a method that ca be used by calling the method with an object, and then it will return the value of the path.
+The \_.property can be used as a stand alone method, by calling it with a given path in string format it will then return a method that ca be used by calling the method with an object, and then it will return the value of the path.

-For example say you have a collection of objects that have a value at a given path in each object, such as a current hp value in an hp object, along with other relevant values. \_.property can be used to make a method that will get a value at that path if it is there, else it will returned undefined.
+For example say you have a collection of objects that have a value at a given path in each object, such as a current hp value in an hp object, along with other relevant values.
+In this case the  \_.property method can be used to make a method that will get a value at that path if it is there, else it will returned undefined.

 ```js
 var getHealth = _.property('hp.current'),